 Lisa is the founder of Living Yoga.
 She currently calls herself a somatic pioneer, embodied anatomist and Yoga educator.
 Lisa is known for her clarity, presence, humour and passion as well as her ability to simplify complex anatomical theories and see patterns.

 Christine is a Yoga teacher and shiatsu practitioner based in Manchester.
 She lays down the foundations of the LYATT along with Lisa.
 Christine is well known and respected for her instinctive approach to teaching.
 She offers a deep well of power as she takes her students on an embodied journey into themselves.
-Christine is a founder member of Bodywyse Alternative Health Centre and teaches classes and workshops nationally as well as working one to one on a therapeutic basis.
+Christine is a founder-member of Bodywyse Alternative Health Centre and teaches classes and workshops nationally as well as working one to one on a therapeutic basis.
 She is also part of the faculty for the Yoga Campus North Teacher Training.
-Her Buddhist roots have lead her to develop a clear, keen and well honed kindness with which she treats students and colleagues alike. www.christinehowitt.info
+Her Buddhist roots have led her to develop a clear, keen and well-honed kindness, with which she treats students and colleagues alike. www.christinehowitt.info

 Dani Gonzalez Ares

 Dani has been involved in mind-body movement systems since 2001.
 With 17 years firmly entrenched in rehabilitation, muscles, connective tissues and more, Dani is a walking muscular encyclopedia.
 She teaches Yoga, Stott Pilates, Gyrotonic, Zenga and fascial movement among the many strings to her bow.
 Dani offers training and workshops worldwide and owns a studio closer to home in Dublin.
 She delights in sharing her extensive knowledge with vigour, practicality and a certain refreshing irreverence! www.completebodymovement.ie